groupdocs-signature/GroupDocs.Signature-Products/content/signature/java/search/pdf.en.md

 ############################# More features ############################
 more_features:
   enable: true
-  title: "Comprehensive Document Signing Solution"
+  title: "Comprehensive document signing solution"
   description: "We are proud to introduce our document signing solution, compatible with all major document formats.
 Add a wide range of signatures to enhance your documents or secure their content."
   image: "/img/signature/features_search.webp" # 500x500 px
-  image_description: "Signature Search"
+  image_description: "Signature search"
   features:
     # feature loop
-    - title: "Sign Business Documents"
+    - title: "Sign business documents"
       content: "Insert digital signatures at any position on any page of a document.
 Use a variety of signature types, such as text, images, barcodes, metadata, stamps, or digital certificates."

     # feature loop
-    - title: "Manage Signatures"
+    - title: "Manage signatures"
       content: "After signing, documents may require further processing.
 Search for all available signatures, and update or delete them whenever necessary."

     # feature loop
-    - title: "Protect Document Content"
+    - title: "Protect document content"
       content: "Manage hidden metadata embedded in the document.
 Add new metadata or remove existing entries.
 Use corporate digital certificates to safeguard the document’s content from unauthorized alterations."

   code_samples:
     # code sample loop
-    - title: "Search for Image Signatures"
+    - title: "Search for image signatures"
       content: |
         This example demonstrates how to find an image signature in a specific document.
         {{< landing/code title="Java">}}